 18) Is the property of broadcast or multicast supported by Amazon VPC?

-No, currently Amazon VPI not provide support for broadcast or multicast.
+No, currently Amazon VPI does not provide support for broadcast or multicast.

-19) How many Elastic IPs is allows you to create by AWS?
+19) How many Elastic IPs are allowed to be created by AWS?

 5 VPC Elastic IP addresses are allowed for each AWS account.

 The default storage class is a Standard frequently accessed.

 Roles are used to provide permissions to entities which you can trust within your AWS account.
 Roles are very similar to users.
 However, with roles, you do not require to create any username and password to work with the resources.

 Edge location is the area where the contents will be cached.
 So, when a user is trying to access any content, the content will automatically be searched in the edge location.